 - Snacks should contain monounsaturated and omega 3 fats – this will once again help you feel full for longer but also help your overall health including your heart health.

-- Opt for Fibre rich foods to help manage your cholesterol level, satiety, and gut health and to prevent blood sugar and insulin spikes.
+- Opt for Fiber-rich foods to help manage your cholesterol level, satiety, and gut health and to prevent blood sugar and insulin spikes.

 - Make sure you are drinking enough water throughout the day